MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 You can configure a chart type to present state, performance, and alert data.
 For each example below, alerts from the Windows Computer group are returned for any severity, matching specific resolution states.

+Select the required tab to view the HTML code for the respective chart type:

 # [Bar chart (state data)](#tab/Bar)

-The following HTML code demonstrates rendering a bar chart with state data.
+The following HTML code demonstrates rendering a bar chart with state data:

 ```
 <!DOCTYPE HTML>